HarvardMapCollection/tutorials/census/browse-social-explorer/index.md

 ## Adding or uploading datasets

-1. Select the ☰ icon to see options for adding other datasets.
+1. Select the ☰ icon from the **change data** menu to see options for adding other datasets.

 2. Select `Map Layers`.